streamnative/pulsar-io-cloud-storage/README.md

 - JSON: only support structured Pulsar schema types, including `JSON`, `PROTOBUF`, `AVRO`, and `PROTOBUF_NATIVE`, will try to convert the data to JSON from `String` and `Bytes` message.
 - Avro / Parquet: only support structured Pulsar schema types, including `JSON`, `PROTOBUF`, `AVRO`, and `PROTOBUF_NATIVE`.
 - Bytes: support all Pulsar schema types.

+When the connector receiving a message with a schema type that is not supported by the connector, the connector will `fail` the message by default, if you want to skip the non-supported messages, you can set `skipFailedMessages` to `true`.

+### Dead letter topic

+To use dead-letter-topic, you need to set `skipFailedMessages` to `false`, and set `--max-redeliver-count` and `--dead-letter-topic` when submit the connector with `pulsar-admin`.
+For more info about dead letter topic, please refer to the [Pulsar documentation](https://pulsar.apache.org/docs/en/concepts-messaging/#dead-letter-topic).
+When dead-letter-topic is enabled, the connector will send the message to the dead-letter-topic when the message is failed to be sent to the Cloud Storage.

 ## Usage